l50/goutils/k8s/dynamic/README.md

 resourceName: The name of the resource to monitor.
 namespace: The namespace in which the resource exists.
 resourceType: The type of the resource (e.g., Pod, Service).
+desiredState: A string representing the desired state (e.g., "Running", "Deleted").
-checkStatusFunc: A function that checks if the resource is ready.
+checkStatusFunc: A function that checks if the resource is in the desired state.

 **Returns:**

-error: An error if the waiting is cancelled by context, times out, or fails to determine readiness.
+error: An error if the waiting is cancelled by context, times out, or fails to determine the state.

 ---